npoet/cfbscores_py/README.md

 # cfbscores_py

 Simple FastAPI service that returns aggregations of live and scheduled sports data for [cfbscores_react](https://github.com/npoet/cfbscores_react).
+Links live games to FuboTV and other online providers for easy multi-boxing.

 ### Install